CompuTec/AE3.0-Samples/doc/dependencyInjection.md

 ### On the Connection

-To create an instance of a registered object on the connection level, reference the `ICoreConnection` object and call the `GetService<T>()` method.
-Alternatively, use the `IServiceProvider` class from `Microsoft.Extensions.DependencyInjection.Abstractions` to resolve IoC services.
+To create an instance of a registered object on the connection level, reference the `ICoreConnection` object and call `GetService<T>()`.
+Alternatively, use `IServiceProvider` from `Microsoft.Extensions.DependencyInjection.Abstractions` to resolve IoC services.

 ### Example